Gran Via is not only home to quality architecture; it will boast

 Madrid’s major artery, the capital’s nerve center bursting at the seams with trendy stores, restaurants, theaters, and hotels that irresistibly draw Spaniards across the nation, as well as foreign tourists, will no longer be at risk of converting into inhuman environment.
 Habitually, Gran Via exceeds EU’s pollution limits, at times spiking to dangerous peaks (read that as plunge into lower life expectancy!).
 But it may soon not be the case anymore.
-Work is earnestly underway to morph it into what will almost amount to a woodland: 248 robust new trees!
+Work is earnestly underway to morph it into something vaguely foresty: 248 robust new trees!

 “We’ll construct a green zone [arbolado] with a more robust appearance, with greater visibility, so that Gran Via will not only be home to quality architecture but will also boast vegetation, a pleasant green area where people will love to spend time,” says Madrid’s Councilor of Urbanism José Manuel Calvo in an interview with eldiario.es.